Here’s how organizations Just Start their women’s philanthropy initiative

-Believe me, women who are giving or interested in your work are paying attention to you.
+Believe us, women who are giving or interested in your work are paying attention to you.
 They are looking at the proportion of female images or tracking if their name is correct on thank you letters.
 They will tell you what resonates, what doesn’t, and where you are missing the mark by not focusing on women.

 The input you gather will be rich with ideas and specific opportunities.
 Together, we will craft questions and a facilitation process that will help you gain input on your nascent initiative or potential strategy.
-All my clients who chose to really listen to women’s input were then able to design an initiative that was compelling and bold yet still tailored to their institution’s unique history and current strategies.
+All our clients who chose to really listen to women’s input were then able to design an initiative that was compelling and bold yet still tailored to their institution’s unique history and current strategies.

 If you Just Start with one of the steps above...

 … you will have begun focusing on women, which on its own will bring you a significant growth in energy, commitment, early support and new leaders that will support your institution.
 Once you’ve begun, then we can continue forward by creating an implementable plan of operation, complete with timelines, benchmarks, metrics and achievable goals.

 Your plan will be grounded in knowledge, confidence, champions and bold input.
 It will be a blend of the strengths and values of your culture with all of the assets that philanthropic women can provide your institution for years to come – their time, talent, treasure, ties and testimony.

 Tell me a little bit about your organization, what you’re wondering about, and I’ll get back to you as quickly as I can!